orschiro/orzanna/index.md

 - Drink apple cider vinegar.
 - Wake up at 05:25 AM.
 - Listen[^podcast] and record podcasts[^myPodcasts].
+- Letting myself go to Acoustic Blues by Spotify[^spotify].
 - Improve Ubuntu MATE[^MATE].
 - Approve subtitles for the Amara foundation[^3].
 - Help the FZI[^4] as a research assistant.